tmbumaths/python-workshop/docs/day9.md

 <iframe width="704" height="396" src="https://www.youtube.com/embed/WiMMcwK8izc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-# DAY 9
+# DAY 9: Functions

 Today we will learn about functions in programming.
 The functions in programming is similar to mathematical functions which takes input and produce output.
-But the main idea of function in programming is inspired by one of guiding principle of programming known as ==don't repeat yourself==, also known as ==DRY==.
+But the main idea of function in programming is inspired by one of guiding principle of programming known as **don't repeat yourself**, also known as **DRY**.
 So if some part of code is needs to be written again and again then it means that we can convert this into a function as use them.

 [TOC]

 ## General Theory

 Functions are the foundation of higher level programming language.
-There are programming language which implements everything based on functions only those are called ==functional programming language==.
-Although modern languages implement a more abstract thing known as ==object== which is composed of data and methods(function associated with the data).
-Such programming language are called ==object oriented programming language==, and python is one of them.
+There are programming language which implements everything based on functions only those are called **functional programming language**.
+Although modern languages implement a more abstract thing known as **object** which is composed of data and methods(function associated with the data).
+Such programming language are called **object oriented programming language**, and python is one of them.

 Recall what have you done till now, you realize everything is a function.
 For example